Orange-Duster/Plastic-Fantastic/README.md

 ![image](https://github.com/Orange-Duster/Plastic-Fantastic/assets/126211319/3c8198f3-38c2-4d1a-831e-aea41f54ef98)
 ![image](https://github.com/Orange-Duster/Plastic-Fantastic/assets/126211319/787bfdcc-fef7-4d43-8a49-6ed45a15f149)

+#Agknowledgements
+Huge thanks to my teammates Zachary, Noah, and Eli, as well as my teacher Ms. Modin for making these launches possible, as well as kicking me back into rocketry.

 # Disclaimer
 I am not responsible for any harm or damages caused by the Plastic Fantastic water bottle rocket design.
 It is entirely up to the user on what safety precautions to take, and any damages caused by the Plastic Fantastic bottle rocket design are the user's responsibility.